 CREATIVE ARTS GALLERY — 520 W. Waugh St., Dalton, Ga.
 Gallery opening and artist reception for "Dalton Roots," featuring artists who grew in Whitfield County, 5:30-7:30 p.m.
 Nov.
 3. creativeartsguild.org

 EXUM GALLERY — St. Paul's Episcopal Church, 305 W. Seventh St. "Things of the Heart" by Mountain Arts Guild, through Oct.
 29. stpaulschatt.org.

 FRANKLIN COUNTY ARTS GUILD — The Artisan Depot, 204 E. Cumberland St., Cowan, Tenn. franklincoarts.org

 GALLERY AT BLACKWELL — 71 Eastgate Loop.
 Photographic Society of Chattanooga's fall show, through Dec.
-1. chattanoogaphoto.org
+1 (date change). chattanoogaphoto.org

 JEWISH CULTURAL CENTER — 5461 North Terrace.
 "Vocabulary" by 27 local and national artists, through Nov.
 30. jewishchattanooga.com

 NORTHSIDE GALLERY — Northside Presbyterian Church, 923 Mississippi Ave.
 Works by 14 area artists, including members of the Civic Arts League of Chattanooga, through Dec.
 18. 423-266-1766

 RIVER GALLERY — 400 E. Second St. river-gallery.com